Mark-MDO47/RubberBandGun/README.md

 At the same time as the sound, the LED rings will be doing trippy patterns to make it look like they are being charged up followed by a sequential pulsing that would convince anyone who knows absolutely less than nothing about such things that a rail-gun effect is propelling the rubber band down the central tube.

+Here is a video of the software running on a prototype: https://youtu.be/HhxDTWORpCo

 # Parts List
 We are still in the design stages but expect to use these parts or similar:
 - 1 @ clothespin in homage to rubber band guns everywhere